 All participants have two 1-hour private lessons, each with a different faculty member, per week.
 If attending multiple weeks, you receive lessons with different instructors every time!
 Scheduling is done by lottery to be fair to all.
 It is possible to receive instruction from individual faculty during open studios, as well, should you not be assigned a particular instructor that you desire to meet.
 Please be assured, though, that you will not have a duplicate instructor for any lesson during your entire stay at KBHC.

 College participants have unparalleled opportunities when it comes to group instruction.
 Each study group has a three hour class every morning with a different faculty member each day.
 With such a small group, there is ample time for individual playing and instruction throughout the class.
-Instructors cover warm-ups, technique, musicianship and repertoire and at least one of the hours is spent working on orchestral excerpts.
-There are also a number of open studios, specialty classes (topics include eurhythmics, low horn playing, high horn playing, audition preparation, trills and special effects, ear-training etc).
+Instructors cover warm-ups, practice routines, technique, musicianship and repertoire and at least one of the hours is spent working on orchestral excerpts.
+There are also open studios with faculty, and specialty classes (topics include low horn playing, high horn playing, audition preparation, improvisation, trills and special effects, etc).
 Study groups are scheduled with a different faculty member each day allowing our participants to experience many different teachers, styles, and approaches to horn playing.
 By rotating through faculty throughout the given week, every effort is made so that no study group's instructor is duplicated during the week.
-This holds true for participants attending multiple weeks, possibilities permitting.
+This holds true for participants attending multiple weeks as every effort is made so that participants experience as many different faculty members as possible.
+Ear training, led by staff, is also included in the morning schedule as a prelude to horn classes.
 There is a mock audition at the end of every week for those who wish to play and comments are related from the committee members to each performer.

-Every participant is given the opportunity to play solos for our solo coach: Bernhard Scully for weeks 1 and 2, Douglas Hill for week 3 with our pianist, Arlene Kies.
+Every participant is given the opportunity to play solos for our solo coach and pianist.

-Participants may play in solo class and not perform in recital but all are offered the opportunity to perform in the concerts at the end of the week, if they so choose, provided that the solo coach and Arlene feel comfortable that each participant will have a successful performance.
+Participants may play in solo class and not perform in recital but all are offered the opportunity to perform in the concerts at the end of the week, if they so choose, provided that the solo coach feels comfortable that each participant will have a successful performance.
 Our participants are surrounded by the most supportive audience possible - fellow horn players!

 All our participants are organized into horn ensembles, coached or conducted by the faculty, which perform at the end of the week.
 These ensembles can vary in size from three to twelve.
 Every effort is made to choose repertoire and assign parts to ensure that everyone can have an enjoyable and successful performance.